reactjs/react.dev/content/tutorial/tutorial.md

 const doubled = numbers.map(x => x * 2); // [2, 4, 6]
 ```

-Using the `map` method, we can map our history of moves to React elements representing buttons on the screen, and display a list of buttons to "jump" to past moves.
+Using the `map` method, we can map our history of moves to React elements representing buttons on the screen, and display a list of buttons to "jump" to past steps.

 Let's `map` over the `history` in the Game's `render` method: